fetchai/genesis-fetchhub/asi-1/1-asi-genesis-migration.md

 > After executing the ASI upgrade command, it's important to verify the integrity of both the updated `genesis.json`
-> file and the `asi_upgrade_manifest.json` output file.
-This ensures that the upgrade process was completed
+> file and the `asi_upgrade_manifest.json` output file by comparing checksums.
+This ensures that the upgrade process was
-> successfully.
+> completed successfully.

 ### 6.1 Verify Genesis Checksum